TimSC/cppo5m/README.md

 		outfi.close();
 	}

 o5mconvert is a conversion tool modelled after osmconvert.
 It only supports o5m and osm so far.
 It is mainly useful for testing.
+Compressed input is not supported but streaming from the console is:

+	gunzip -c data.o5m.gz | ./o5mconvert - --in-o5m